Abhishek1743/BridgeLabz_2115000026/README.md

 Day 4: 25/01/2025
 Completed the questions in java on Arrays
 Topic: Arrays Level 1 and Level 2
+- Java Arrays
+- Create an Array
+- Access an Array
+- Accessing using for loop
+- Modifying an Array
+- Using length property of array
+- Java Multi-demensional Array
+- Java 2 Dimensional Array (Matrix)
+- Accessing, finding size, etc of Multi-Dimensional Array
+- Using Java System error() message and exit() method

 Day 5: 28/01/2025
 Completed the questions in java on Java Methods